RippleOSI/ShowcaseStack-End2EndTests/README.md

 * Each job pulls code from Github, runs Nightwath tests and sends reports.
 * You can run the job by clicking on run button in the very right
 * Also jobs are run by cron timer:
-	* Showcase Nightwatch Tests is run Mon-Fri at 12 AM London time
+	* Showcase Nightwatch Tests is run Mon-Fri at 7.30 AM London time
-	* Dev React Nightwatch Tests is run on Thu at 12:30 AM London time
+	* Dev React Nightwatch Tests is run Mon-Fri at 5.30 AM London time
-	* Dev Angular Nightwatch Tests is run on Thu at 1 AM London time
+	* Dev Angular Nightwatch Tests is run Mon-Fri at 6.30 AM London time
 * After job is done, it will send out a email with test results.
 	* Test reort and build log are attached to the email
 	* Email is sent from gmail acc jenkins.ripple@gmail.com pass: ripple.foundation